in Frieze London | 09 OCT 23

 London According to: Antonia Marsh from Soft Opening

-Originating in a London Underground station, Soft Opening is at the forefront of the emerging art scene.
-Its founder Antonia Marsh gives a gallerist's eye view of the capital
+Originating in an Underground station, Soft Opening is at the forefront of London’s art scene.
+Its founder Antonia Marsh gives a gallerist’s eye view of the capital

 Many emerging contemporary artists, both UK and international, have had their first solo exhibitions at Soft Opening.
 Expanding from their first space in Piccadilly Circus station to East London in 2019, the gallery celebrates work that seeks to stretch a material's potential.
 Soft Opening’s founder Antonia Marsh shares her favourite recent exhibitions and reflects on the challenge facing their local artist community.